 The problem for sex offenders is – they don’t always know when they are within the “child safety zone” or exclusion zone.
-They may be unknowingly violating the law, putting themselves and the community in danger.
+They may unknowingly violate the law, putting themselves and the community in danger.

 New Mobile App: SO Zones

 In early 2018, a registered sex offender thought of a way to help keep himself safe from accidentally wandering into one of these safety zones close to a school, daycare, playground, or park.
 So, he hired a team of app developers and engineers to develop a database-driven mobile app to help keep himself aware of his location at all times.

-The mobile app uses a phone’s real-time GPS tracking capability and a database of more than 200,000 schools, daycares, and parks across the country.
+The mobile app uses a phone’s real-time GPS tracking capability and a nationwide database of more than 200,000 schools, daycares, and parks.
 Whenever the phone is within a certain number of feet of one of those locations, the phone gives an audible alert and vibrates.
-The app takes into account local laws on required distances so it helps keep you safe no matter where you are.
+The app considers local laws on required distances, so it helps keep you safe no matter where you are.

 Mobile App Features

-The application is relatively new, but already has an impressive array of useful features:
+The application is relatively new but already has an impressive array of valuable features:

-- Real-time Map Location Display – The app leverages Google Maps to pinpoint your exact location on a map, in real-time.
+- Real-time Map Location Display – The app leverages Google Maps to pinpoint and show your exact location on a map in real time.

-- Database of Safety Zones – The app has a database of more than 200,000 schools, daycares, playgrounds, parks, and more.
+- Database of Safety Zones – The app has more than 200,000 schools, daycares, playgrounds, parks, and more in its database.

-- Real-Time Alert Notifications – When you’re near, or within, a SO safety zone, the app notifies you with both sound and vibration, The app notifies the user with sound and vibration alerts when in the proximity of a safety zone.
+- Real-Time Alert Notifications – When you’re near or within a SO safety zone, the app notifies you with sound and vibration; the app notifies the user with sound and vibration alerts when in the proximity of a safety zone.

 - Compatible With Most Devices – Designed to work with all major devices

-- Additional Resources – In addition to its handy alert functionality, the app has helpful information on local treatment centers, lawyers and more.
+- Additional Resources – Besides its handy alert functionality, the app has helpful information on local treatment centers, lawyers, and more.

-- Secure Platform – The does not collect, track or store information on any of its users.
+- Secure Platform – The platform does not collect, track, or store user information.